ZackGheen/Election_Analysis/README.md

 ##Summary
 The Analysis of the election shows that:

-  -There were 369,711 total votes cast in the eloection -There were three candidates
+  - There were 369,711 total votes cast in the election

+  - There were three candidates in the election that received votes.

+  - In this election Charles Casper Stockham received 85,213 votes, which totalled 23% of the votes cast.

+  - Diana DeGette received 272,892 votes and 73.8% of the votes cast in the election.

+  - Raymon Anthony Doane received 11,606 votes in the election, and 3.1% of the votes cast.

+  - Based on the popular vote numbers in the election Diana DeGette won the election with 73.8% of votes cast at a total of 272,892 votes     received.